jennyoughibm/webhook-branch-protection-automation/README.md

-# Webhooks & REST API
+# Webhooks & REST API Demo

 This project demostrate how to use Webhook and GitHub rest API to automate branch protection.